-The Shubunkin goldfish is a breed of long-bodied goldfish.
+The Shubunkin goldfish is a variety of long-bodied goldfish.
 They are very similar to the standard Comet goldfish except for their distinctive calico coloration and elongated fins.
 The Shubunkin makes a great addition to many goldfish and temperate fish tanks.

 Common Name(s): Shubunkin goldfish, Speckled goldfish, Harlequin goldfish